-Where Is the River Called Pishon? is my first book, a collection of poems that explores the longing for spiritual belonging in everyday life.
+Where Is the River Called Pishon? explores the desire for spiritual belonging in everyday life.
 The title refers to the River Pishon, named in the second creation story in Genesis.
 The title poem begins,

 Who are these people?
 When did they arrive?